 Why Asphalt Thickness Matters (Corrected, Real Math)

 One of the most common shortcuts in asphalt paving is reducing the final compacted thickness.
-A driveway may look finished, but if the asphalt is installed thinner than promised, the customer receives significantly less material and a much shorter lifespan.
+A driveway installation may appear complete, but if the asphalt is installed thinner than promised, the customer receives significantly less material and experiences a much shorter lifespan.

 Here’s the correct math using real compaction numbers.